2KAbhishek/co-author.nvim/README.md

 `co-author.nvim` adds a `:CoAuthor` command that will show you the list of unique co authors who have already contributed to the current git repo.

+**Multi-select Support**: When using with [snacks.nvim picker](https://github.com/folke/snacks.nvim/blob/main/docs/picker.md), you can select multiple co-authors at once:

+- Use `<Tab>` to select/deselect individual authors
+- Use `<Ctrl-a>` to select all authors
+- Use `<Enter>` to confirm your selection

+If snacks.nvim is not available, it will fallback to the built-in `vim.ui.select` for single selection.

 You can add your custom bindings for the command `:CoAuthor`, the recommended keybinding is `<leader>gC`.

 check `:help co-author` for more details.